loicmarie/playground-8maVaWFU/markdowns/board_and_position.md

 # II.1 Board and position

-In the previous chapter, we used a 3x3 board according to the Tic-Tac-Toe rules.
+In the previous chapter, **we used a 3x3 board** according to the Tic-Tac-Toe rules.

-Considering the integers we use have exactly 64 bits, we can ask ourselves:
+Considering the integers we use have **exactly 64 bits**, we can ask ourselves:

 * How to handle board with `HEIGHT * WIDTH **< 64**` ?
 * How to handle board with `HEIGHT * WIDTH **> 64**` ?

-Before answering this question, we should see how bits are numeroted in 2D space.
+Before answering this question, we should see **how bits are numeroted in 2D space**.

 # Bits position in 2D space

-In this tutorial, we use the Big Endian notation.
+In this tutorial, we use the **Big Endian notation**.
 All the formulas you will read later will entirely depends on this frame of reference.

 ```
 Reminder: Endianness